 “Syrup” is a perfect palate cleanser after “Kim”, but the message still comes through loud and clear – Tkay Maidza is here to stay.
 Her reputation as one of the country’s most versatile rappers is cemented once again, as she flips the script into a subdued, stalking declaration of her talent.
 She’s still having fun, injecting the song with tongue-in-cheek humour where she can – “I’mma ride it, Winona/I go hard, I’m a boner” – but her tone remains unshakable.
 Audiences have had almost a decade to get behind Maidza, and if they still haven’t by now, “Syrup” is a stern reminder to her detractors to stop kidding themselves.

-Listen to Tkay Maidza’s “Syrup” below.
+Watch Tkay Maidza’s music video for "Syrup" below.